 Term life policies may include a provision that allows coverage to continue (renew) at the end of the term, even if your health status has changed.
 However, those premiums may be higher than the original policy.
 Ask what the premiums will be before you renew.
 Also, ask if you lose the right to renew at a certain age.
 If the policy is non-renewable you will need to apply for coverage at the end of the term.

+What is a cash value life insurance policy?
 A cash value life insurance policy is different because you can keep it for as long as you need it.
 These policies also have savings or investment features, which make it possible for policy owners to get money from the policy while they’re still alive.
 Whole life, universal life, and variable life are types of cash value policies.

 Everyone’s financial situation is different.
 First, decide if life insurance is even necessary.
 If it is, here are some questions to ask.